 Under-watering is the biggest issue that indoor gardeners will face.
 Typical signs include wilting, sunken or yellowed leaves and stunted growth.
 If the specimen receives even a hint of direct light - relocate it.
 The increased temperatures and sun exposure will significantly speed the process of dehydration, which in turn will result in inevitable death.
 Pilea depressa cannot survive in drought-like conditions, so providing a bright, indirect setting with an abundance of moisture is paramount for quality growth.
 Those situated in direct sunlight or within three metres of a radiator are most likely to suffer from dehydration.

 When a specimen is severely dehydrated, most of its leaves will crisp-up and fall off - leaving you with a naked plant.
 Although it may spell the end of juvenile plantlets, there may still be light at the end of the tunnel for more established specimens.
 If its stem is still plump without any signs of retraction, prune-away the severely affected areas and contain the plant (with its pot) in a transparent bag that has small holes.
 Keep the soil continually moist, providing a good level of indirect light and temperatures above 15°C (59°F).
-After a few weeks, new life will form in the nodal junctions on the stems, signalling the start of its recovery process.
-Maintain a sealed environment for the following month until you feel it's necessary to release it back into the open air.
-For the prevention of environmental shock, be sure to introduce a humidity tray for higher levels of atmospheric moisture around the plant in its new setting.
-Not only will this ease the specimen back into healthy functioning life, but it'll also reduce the rate of transpiration (water-loss in the leaves), and therefore downplay the risk of dehydration and further decline.
+Remove from the bag (still in its original pot though) after two months of solid foliar growth to grow unaided.

 Never situate it within four metres of an operating heat source, for instance a radiator or fireplace.
 Due to the heightened temperature and dry air, the plant will soak up far more moisture than those situated in cooler locations, increasing the chance of dehydration and browning leaf-tips.